SanderSpies/WorldState.js/README.md

 Description
 ---
-WorldState.js makes it possible to describe your domain as a graph, and perform complex queries on this graph inside the browser.
+WorldState.js makes it possible to describe your domain as a graph, and perform queries on this graph inside the browser.

 Inspiration
 ---